 Food preparation supervisors must be knowledgeable about health codes and ensure that their workspaces meet the requirements.
 Good communication and interpersonal skills are key, especially when conveying instructions to employees and interacting with customers.
-An attention to detail and organizational abilities are also important
+Attention to detail and organizational abilities are also important

 Career and Salary Outlook